RickJaimesDez/RickJaimesDez.github.io/writeups.md

 ## Investigation Structure

-Each writeup follows a consistent investigation workflow:
+Each investigation follows a structured workflow aligned with SOC operations:

 - Defined investigation scope
 - Environment and dataset identification